oracle-livelabs/converged/microservices-with-converged-db/setup/setup-graalvm-workshop.md

     ![maven upgrade](../setup/images/maven-upgrade.png)

-## Task 5: Install SDKMAN! use it to install GraalVM
+## Task 5: Install SDKMAN! and use it to install GraalVM

 1. Install SDKMAN!